brson/rust/src/doc/book/getting-started.md

 `PATH` environment variable, which makes it possible to run `rustc` on the command line.
-Due to differences in operating systems, command shells, and bugs in installation, you may need to restart your shell, log out of the system, or configure `PATH` manually.
-If necessary, configure your `PATH` variable as appropriate for your operating environment.
+Due to differences in operating systems, command shells, and bugs in installation, you may need to restart your shell, log out of the system, or configure `PATH` manually as appropriate for your operating environment.

 Rust does not do its own linking, and so you’ll need to have a linker installed.
 Doing so will depend on your specific system.
 For